 Read more: Best camera lens filters

 Yes, your camera will come with a battery, and yes, it will be rechargeable.
 As such you may feel that purchasing an additional battery is unnecessary.
-However, before you overlook a spare battery in favour of a slightly more exciting way to spend your money, just think about the benefits it ll will offer.
+A spare battery is essential to avoid running out of power mid-shoot, especially during long sessions or in cold weather.
+Batteries can also fail unexpectedly, making a backup invaluable.

 Question: why do you need a lens hood?
 If your answer is “to shade the lens from incidental light that can cause flare and distortions in a photograph” then you are right.